-Thorns are a survival strategy and I don’t want to resent them.
+Thorns are a survival strategy (less water loss than leaves, deter predators) and I don’t want to resent them.
 But I do contemplate buying serious hiking boots every time I get poked (but will I need them after this winter in Mexico?).

 What are your survival strategies this winter?

 - Wrapping your hands around cups of tea, cocoa, coffee under a blanket

 - Digging every piece of gear out of your closet

 - Kitty litter and emergency blanket in your trunk

 - Sleeping in til the sun finally appears